 The job of the timing belt is to turn the camshaft(s) at exactly 1/2 the speed of the crankshaft while maintaining a precise alignment.
 This means that the crankshaft will make two revolutions for every revolution of the camshaft.
-Engines will have at least one camshaft, or as many as four camshafts in some of the V-type engines.
+Engines will have at least one camshaft or as many as four camshafts in some of the V-type engines.
 The camshaft causes the intake and exhaust valves to open and close in time with the pistons which move up and down in the cylinders.
-The valves must open and close at exactly the right time in relationship to the piston movement in order for the engine to run properly.
+The valves must open and close at exactly the right time in relation to the piston movement in order for the engine to run properly.

 Timing belt replacement is a must do service.
 Most manufacturers have maintenance intervals.
 Check with our expert service providers to check what those intervals are.
 Most Manufacturers require Timing belt change at 60,000 miles.
-In some vehicles a break of the timing belt or jump in the belt can cause major engine damage.
+In some vehicles, a break of the timing belt or jump in the belt can cause major engine damage.
 Our technicians provide expert repair.

 Timing belt tensioners